 The TTU Student Population

-undergraduate, 5,814 graduate, and 445 law students.
-Hispanic students make
+undergraduate, 6917 graduate, and 429 law students.
+Hispanic students make up 27 percent

 The SCC subscribes to a brief therapy model of services.
 For training purposes and to encourage student utilization, group therapy services are not currently subject to the session limit.